 Be sure to give yourself extra time to walk around other parts of the campus and outside in front of the Brooklyn Museum.
 It’s a pretty big campus.

 The ultimate spot to see Yoshino cherry blossoms in NYC is across the East River, at Gantry Plaza State Park in Long Island City.
-There are Yoshino cherry trees all lined around the turf field of Hunters Point South, and when there’s a fiery sunset, this view with the skyline is absolutely incredible!
-I can’t get enough.
-Gantry Plaza is unbeatable if you want to see cherry blossoms with the most gorgeous New York City skyline view.
-Hands down my favorite spot because of the gorgeous sunsets that go behind the skyscrapers all year-round.
+Yoshino cherry trees line the turf field of Hunters Point South, and when there’s a fiery sunset, the view of the skyline is absolutely incredible!
+I can’t get enough of it.
+I’m a bit biased, but Gantry Plaza is unbeatable if you’re seeking cherry blossoms with the most stunning New York City skyline view.
+It’s hands down my favorite spot because of the gorgeous sunsets that illuminate the skyscrapers all year round.

-Further into Queens to find Yoshino cherry blossoms are in Flushing Meadows Corona Park.
-It’s where the first Men in Black was filmed, and the Unisphere and NY Pavilion are next to the Queens Museum and Arthur Ashe Stadium where the US Open is held.
-It’s an expansive area that’s nice for a leisurely walk.
+To discover Yoshino cherry blossoms further into Queens, head to Flushing Meadows Corona Park.
+This is the filming location of the first Men in Black movie, and you’ll find iconic landmarks such as the Unisphere and NY Pavilion nearby, alongside the Queens Museum and Arthur Ashe Stadium, home of the US Open.
+It’s an expansive area perfect for a leisurely stroll.

-If you’re a Mets fan, you already know how to get here.
-Simply take the 7 train all the way to the Mets-Willets Point stop.
+If you’re a Mets fan, you’re probably familiar with the route.
+Simply take the 7 train to 111 St. or the Mets-Willets Point stop.

-To keep up to date with everything I share, follow along on my social media: Instagram and Tik Tok!
+To keep up to date with everything I share, follow along on my social media and read up on what camera gear I use when I take pictures around NYC!

 ________________________________________________________________________________________________________________